Nelstrops Albion Flour Mills

-Nelstrops Albion Flour Mills, also known as Nelstrop Albion Corn Mill, Nelstrop's Flour Mill or Albion Mills, is a corn mill in Heaton Norris, Stockport, England.
+Nelstrops Albion Flour Mills, also known as Nelstrop Albion Corn Mill, Nelstrop's Flour Mill or Albion Mills, is a flour mill in the Heaton Norris suburb of Stockport, Greater Manchester, England.
 It is at the top of Lancashire Hill, on the roundabout next to the Navigation Inn.
 Nelstrops, the company which operates the mills, is one of the leading producers of flour in the United Kingdom.